daos-stack/daos/doc/dev/contributing.md

 The reason for a change may be manyfold: bug, enhancement, feature, code style, etc. so providing information about this sets the stage for understanding the change.
-If it is a bug, include information about what usage triggers the bug and how it manifests (error messages, assertion failure, etc).
+If it is a bug, include information about what usage triggers the bug and how it manifests (error messages, assertion failure, etc.).
 If it is a feature, include information about what improvement is being made, and how it will affect usage.